josephdadams/TallyArbiter/readme.md

 ## Using a blink(1) for tally output
 Tally Arbiter supports the use of a USB blink(1) device as a tally light.
 A remote listening script is available in the separate repository, [Tally Arbiter Blink1 Listener](http://github.com/josephdadams/tallyarbiter-blink1listener).
 For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-Blink1Listener/blob/master/readme.md).
 It is compatible with and was designed to run on a Raspberry Pi Zero, making this an inexpensive option for *wireless* tally output.
 However, it can be run on any OS/device that supports Python such as MacOS or Windows, which can be helpful if you want to use this with graphics or video playback operators, for example.

+## Using a Pimoroni Blinkt! for tally output
+Tally Arbiter supports the use of Pimoroni Blinkt! lights connected to a Raspberry Pi via the GPIO pins.
+A remote listening script is available in the separate repository, [Tally Arbiter Pimoroni Blinkt!
+Listener](https://github.com/josephdadams/TallyArbiter-Pimoroni-Blinkt-listener).
+For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-Pimoroni-Blinkt-listener/blob/master/readme.md).

 ## Using a Relay for contact-closure systems
 Many Camera CCUs and other devices support incoming tally via contact closure.
 A remote listening script that can trigger USB relays is available with the separate repository, [Tally Arbiter Relay Listener](http://github.com/josephdadams/tallyarbiter-relaylistener).
 For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-RelayListener/blob/master/readme.md).